-Leighton Moss is on the Lancashire Coastal Way walking route so there is scope for continuing your walk towards Arnside or Carnforth.
+Leighton Moss is located in the Arnside and Silverdale AONB and on the Lancashire Coastal Way walking route so there is scope for continuing your walk towards Arnside or Carnforth.
 You could also pay a visit to the nearby Arnside Knott.
 This small hill has woodland walks and fabulous views over Silverdale and the coastal estuary.
 Also nearby is Warton Crag nature reserve with its rare butterflies and plants.

 Just to the north west you can visit Eaves Wood and enjoy a climb to the Victorian Pepperpot monument on King William's Hill.